JohnKasun/NoiseMachine-IRLoader/README.md

-# AudioEffect_CombFilter
+# AudioEffect_Convolver

-Simple CombFilter Effect.
+Simple Convolver Effect.
 Can be used as a commandline application to process an entire audio file or as a VST3 plug-in in supporting DAWs.